 The ASM excludes data for central administrative offices (CAOs).
 These would include separately operated administrative offices, warehouses, garages, and other auxiliary units that service manufacturing establishments of the same company.
 These data are published in a separate report series.

 The 2007 Economic Census- Manufacturing contained approximately 328,500 active manufacturing establishments.
-For sample efficiency and cost considerations, thin population was partitioned into two groups: (1) establishments eligible to be mailed a questionnaire and (2) establishments not eligible to be mailed a questionnaire.
+For sample efficiency and cost considerations, then population was partitioned into two groups: (1) establishments eligible to be mailed a questionnaire and (2) establishments not eligible to be mailed a questionnaire.
 The following is a description of the 2009 ASM sample design:

 Estimates for the capital expenditures variables are not generated using the difference estimator because the year-to-year correlations are considerably weaker.
 The standard linear estimator is used for these variables.

 For the nonmail stratum, estimates for payroll are directly tabulated from the administrative-record data provided by the IRS and the SSA.
 Estimates of the other data variables are developed from industry averages.
 Although the establishments in the nonmail stratum are far more numerous than those in the mail stratum, they account for less than 6 percent of the estimate for total value of shipments at the total manufacturing level.

 Corresponding estimates for the mail and nonmail components are combined to produce the estimates included in this publication.